Jane Fonda filmography

+The following is a complete filmography of an American actress Jane Fonda.

 Her early roles included the western comedy Cat Ballou (1965), the romantic comedy Barefoot in the Park (1967), the science fiction film Barbarella (1968), and the psychological drama They Shoot Horses, Don't They?
 (1969) for which Fonda received her first Academy Award nomination.
 In 1971, Fonda starred in Alan J. Pakula's thriller Klute portraying a prostitute, a role which won her the Academy Award for Best Actress.
 In 1977, she showed her range starring in the broad comedy Fun with Dick and Jane, and the Holocaust drama Julia.
 The following year, she starred in Hal Ashby's Vietnam War drama Coming Home (1978) opposite Jon Voight.
 She received her second Academy Award for Best Actress.

 Fonda continued acting in films such as California Suite (1978), The China Syndrome and The Electric Horseman (both 1979).
 In 1980, Fonda starred in the smash hit comedy 9 to 5 alongside Lily Tomlin and Dolly Parton.
 The satirical film revolves around three working women dealing with sexual harassment and discrimination in the workplace.
 The following year, Fonda starred and produced On Golden Pond (1981).
 Fonda appeared with father Henry Fonda and Katharine Hepburn in the film.
 She continued to appear in the dramas Agnes of God (1985), The Morning After (1986), and Stanley & Iris (1990).

 After a 15-year absence from the screen, she starred in the romantic comedy Monster-in-Law (2005), a commercial success which rejuvenated her acting career.
 She acted in the comedies Georgia Rule (2007), Peace, Love & Misunderstanding (2012), and This Is Where I Leave You (2015).
 She portrayed Nancy Reagan in the Lee Daniels' civil rights drama The Butler (2013).
 She also starred in Youth (2015), Our Souls at Night (2017), and Book Club (2018).

 In 1984, she won the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie for the ABC television film The Dollmaker.
 Fonda also became known for her roles on television including portraying Leona Lansing in Aaron Sorkin's HBO political drama series The Newsroom (2013–2015).
 She received two Primetime Emmy Award for Outstanding Guest Actress in a Drama Series nominations for her performance.
 She also reunited with Lily Tomlin, both starring in the Netflix comedy series Grace and Frankie (2015–2022).
 For her performance she received a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series nomination.